joelodom/mongodb-queryable-encryption/README.md

 4. Use `find-one` to show that a random record can be pulled down with encryption.

-5. Use `demonstrate-query` to demonstrate an equality query on encrypted data.
+5. Use `equality-query` to demonstrate an equality query on encrypted data.

 **TODO: This demo is underwhelming right now.
 I need to make it tell a story.
 I could also add client-side schema validation.
 And range encryption.